w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **Solution 2**

-A second solution consists in expressing the class of actions regulated by one policy by using a conjunctive semantic formula over an ontology.
+Express the class of actions regulated by one policy by using a conjunctive semantic formula over an ODRL ontology of actions.
 Its syntax can be based on the Human Readable Syntax of the antecedent of SWRL rules https://www.w3.org/Submission/SWRL/#2.2 with the use of variables and the possibility to use built-ins for comparisons like swrlb:lessThan.
 The formalization of the Rule 1.0 (see above) becomes: